deminden/kallistors/README.md

 - No bootstrap or H5 output.
 - No long-read, UMI/BUS/technology modes, or fusion detection.
 - Minimal CLI surface; some kallisto options are missing.
+- Not a drop-in replacement yet; use for experimentation and validation, not as a production substitute.

 Sequence-specific bias correction is optional and enabled only with `--bias`.